prominus/NewEnglandGardenLog/Plants/Vegetables/Brassica/Red Russian Kale Baby Greens.md

 **Variety Info:** Small, frilly, dark green leaves with reddish purple veins and stems.

 **Attributes:** Frost Tolerant, Cold Tolerant, Good for Containers

+### Sowing Info

+**When to Sow Outside:** 2 to 4 weeks before your average last frost date, when soil temperature is at least 40°F; ideally 50°-70°F. _Successive Sowings_: Every 2 weeks until 2 weeks before the first fall frost.

+**When to Start Inside:** RECOMMENDED.
+Sow indoors any time of year, with indoor temperatures 60°-75°F. _Successive Sowings_: Every 2 weeks for a continual supply.
+Transplanting baby greens is not recommended because they are so quick to harvest.
+Transplanting will slow growth and may cause plants to bolt (prematurely flower).

+**Days to Emerge:** 5–10 days

+**Seed Depth:** ⅛"–¼"

+**Seed Spacing:** ¾"

+**Thinning:** Not required

+### Growing Info

+**Harvesting:** When seedlings emerge, the first pair of leaves to show are the cotyledons, which can look very different from the leaves that follow, called "true" leaves.
+'Red Russian' kale baby greens are ready to harvest 25 to 30 days after sowing, when they have true leaves at 2"-4".
+Cool growing temperatures may slow germination and growth.
+For the freshest and most healthful baby greens, harvest them directly from their growing container as needed by cutting just above the soil line.
+For more than one harvest (up to 3 before flavor declines) leave about 1/2" of leafy growth on the small plants so they can regenerate.

+### Notes